 It is clearly all about the ease of use with this battery pack.
 It comes with step by step instructions for first time users, and easy to use design and a clear digital display on the console for all the right information.
 On top of this, there is also an LED light for illumination.

-Despite the user-friendly selling point here, there is still plenty going here to ensure a decent performance.
-There are the 2 charging leads and a USB port for charging electronics.
 It is a surprisingly powerful option, as there are reports of it jump starting a V8 truck with a completely dead battery.